janastu/audio-tagger/README.md

   click and choose from tagcloud.

   List View:
-  Collection 1: will load data from Table (i) Collection 2: will load data from Table (ii)
-  Server API to get data: Pending..
-  Will contain the list of audio files, sorted by date-time of upload.
+  Collection :  Server API to get data: http://da.server.pantoto.org/api/files Will contain the list of audio files, sorted by date-time of upload.
   Each list item will contain, File identifiers( like Device ID, Username and more..) with date-time of upload from collection 1